-We are a full-service Piano shop offering tuning, repairs, refurbishing, refinishing, cleaning, polyester and lacquer finish repaIrs, purchase consulting, and appraisals.
-PTG Registered Piano Technician, certified by the Randy Potter school.
+We offer tuning, all repairs, cleaning and purchase consulting.
+Mike is a PTG registered piano technician for 20+ years, certified by the Randy Potter school.
 We also highly recommend and install Dampp-Chaser Piano Life Saver climate control systems.

 FREQUENTLY ASKED QUESTIONS

 Why does piano´s pitch change?Piano strings change pitch for to primary reasons: the initial stretching and settling of strings when the piano is new, and soundboard movement due to humidity variation.
 In the case of new pianos, the pitch drops quickly for the first couple of years as the new strings stretch and wood part settle.
 It´s very important to maintain any new piano at the proper pitch during this period, so the string tension and piano structure can reach and stable equilibrium.
 (Most piano manufacturers recommend three to four tuning the first year, ad at least two per year after that).
 Aside from this initial settling, climate change is the main cause of pitch change.
 That´s because the piano´s main acoustical structure -- the soundboard --is made of wood.
 While wooden soundboards produce a wonderful sound, they also react constantly to climate changes.
 As the relative humidity goes up, the soundboard swells, increasing its crowned shape and stretching the piano´s strings to a higher pitch.
 Then during dry times the soundboard flattens out, lowering tension on the strings and causing the pitch to drop.
 The drop in the dry season tend to exceed the rise during humid times, so the net result is a drop in pitch each year that the piano isn´t serviced